afk-abdul/Flex-GPA-Simulator/README.md

-# Status: Patched.
-No longer works.

-The workaround has been patched by FlexStudent by implementing Cross-Origin Policy on their website.
-The extension shall no longer work.
-Thank you for your continued support throughout the time.

-## Flex Student Portal Insights
+## Flex GPA Simulator

-This is a Chrome extension that allows you to view hidden insights in your course page easily.
-This was developed with a quick solution in mind and gets the job done in the simplest way possible.
-Contributions and features welcome.
+This is a Chrome extension that allows you to predict your SGPA and CGPA by manipulating the Grades .

+## Need

+As the finals approach most of us have a curiousity of guessing our grades in particular subject and what that predicted grade would result in in terms of SGPA .
+These predictions make us go to different GPA caluclators on the web and manually enter all the Courses , credit hours and ofcourse their grades which seems very annoying if we have to calculate the cgpa for more than one semesters.

 ## Installation Procedure